-5.5.4 Report on Audit Committee Best Practice and Proposed changes to the Audit Committee Terms of Reference
+9.5.4 Report on Audit Committee Best Practice and Proposed changes to the Audit Committee Terms of Reference

-Ward: - Date: 25 November 2016

-Precinct: - File Ref: ADM0018

-Attachments: Nil

-1 - Report on Audit Committee Best Practice 2 - Proposed Audit Committee Terms of Reference 3 - Marked Up Audit Committee Terms of Reference
+Ward: - Date: 25 November 2016 Precinct: - File Ref: ADM0018 Attachments: Nil Tabled Items: 1 - Report on Audit Committee Best Practice 2 - Proposed Audit Committee Terms of Reference 3 - Marked Up Audit Committee Terms of Reference Reporting Officer: Tim Evans, Manager Governance and Risk Responsible Officer: John Paton, Director Corporate Services

-Tabled Items:

-Reporting Officer: Tim Evans, Manager Governance and Risk

-Responsible Officer: John Paton, Director Corporate Services

 - 1. RECEIVES the report on Audit Committee best practice included as Attachment 1; - 2.
-ADOPTS the revised Terms of Reference for the Audit Committee included as Attachment 2: - NOTES that a public advertisement will be placed seeking nominations for external membership of the audit committee, and that a further report dealing with membership of the Audit Committee will be presented to Council in February 2017; - 4.
+ADOPTS the revised Terms of Reference for the Audit Committee included as Attachment 2: - 3.
+NOTES that Administration will advertise for suitably qualified City of Vincent residents or property owners to nominate for external independent membership of the Audit Committee, and that a further report dealing with membership of the Audit Committee will be presented to Council in February 2017; - 4.
 DECIDES, pursuant to section 5.100 of the Local Government Act 1995, that any person who is a committee member but who is not a council member will be entitled to be reimbursed reasonable expenses related to their attendance at committee meetings, including training and professional development expenses approved in accordance with the Terms of Reference of that committee: - 5.
 DETERMINES, pursuant to section 5.98(3)(b) of the Local Government Act 1995, that the maximum amount for reimbursement of expenses described in resolution 4 will be \$5,000 per member, per annum; and - 6.
 DIRECTS the Chief Executive Officer to write to the Minister for Local Government requesting that amendments to the Local Government Act 1995 be considered to allow for payments to be made to external members of audit committees in order for local governments to attract and retain high calibre independent members.